 Ultimately, we shouldn't be listening to other's private practice journeys so we can replicate.
 We should be listening so we can get inspired and take the elements from each story that resonate with who we are, who the clients are we want to serve, and where we live.
 This is a lesson we want every therapist to learn- that there are universal truths are guidelines but there isn't a blueprint that is going to perfectly fit you and create your happy practice!

 We Are Doing Something Different

 We feel really honored to have had some pretty awesome therapists who have gone through our Busines School Bootcamp for Therapists who have shared with people in different forums and ways how this program impacted their business development.
 In fact, we've had rumors at certain points that we were paying people to rave about the program- which we initially were distressed about- but now we think it is pretty funny!

 We decided to invite a few of our Bootcamp alumni to share a piece of their journey during a live panel webinar.
 They will be sharing how their experience in bootcamp impacted the growth of their private practice, offering their advice, and answering questions about their Bootcamp experience.
 Whether you are considering bootcamp or not, we invite you to come and hear stories of success in private practice and be inspired to create your unique, happy, and successful private practice!
-Click here to register for this free training for therapists!
+Click here to watch the recording of this new webinar!